 Your brand will tell employers why you are a good fit for their company and how you can help them reach their business objectives.
-Your personal brand must shine in your resume, your cover letter and your online presence such as your LinkedIn profile or your personal website.
-Learn why your personal brand is essential for getting a job.
+It must shine in your resume, your cover letter and your online presence such as your LinkedIn profile or your personal website.

 If there one social media platform that you should be on to develop your personal brand, it is LinkedIn.
 LinkedIn is one of the most professional social media platforms of all the social media networks.
-LinkedIn demonstrates what you are all about and it shows others what your colleagues think about you in a professional way (think: recommendations and endorsements).
+The social media platform demonstrates what you are all about and it shows others what your colleagues think about you in a professional way (think: recommendations and endorsements).
 Learn how to optimize your LinkedIn profile in 10 steps.

 Your personal brand is changing daily as you learn and grow.
 It is important that you manage your personal brand like a company manages its company brand.
 As it evolves, it is important to keep tabs on it.
-It is important to do the tough work up front like crafting your elevator pitch and updating your LinkedIn profile so you can reap the rewards in the future.
-Learn why managing your personal brand is like being a scientist that fails 85 percent of the time in their quest to discover the right formula and breakthrough.
+Do the tough work up front like crafting your elevator pitch and updating your LinkedIn profile so you can reap the rewards in the future.

-Your name is powerful.
-It is the main thing that people ask for when they meet you.
+Your name is powerful and the main thing that people ask for when they meet you.
 It is one of the most important means by which someone can identify and refer to you.
-It is something that we use every day but we don’t realize how important it is until someone misspells it or mispronounces it.
+Your name something that we use every day but we don’t realize how important it is until someone misspells it or mispronounces it.
 It is one of the most unexploited tools in personal branding.
 If your name is common, it is more difficult to brand yourself so you may want to use your middle name (think Samuel L. Jackson, Michael J. Fox, Stephen A. Smith), your professional career (think @prsarahevans) and your significant other (think 14 best celebrity super couple nicknames).

 As part of personal branding 101, the overall goal with branding yourself is to differentiate yourself in the marketplace so you can attain your objectives.
 What are your objectives or goals?
 It is important to define those so you can better define yourself and how you are different.
 To be hired, you must first be found.

 Don’t wait for things to happen to you.
 It is critical to proactively manage your personal brand so you can control how the world sees you.
 The more active you are in managing your personal brand, the more control you have over your life.
-There are many things you can proactively do such as launch your blog, update your LinkedIn profile, create your bio, build your network, get a new headshot, update your personal website, or learn new skills.
+There are many things you can proactively do.
+Launch your blog, update your LinkedIn profile, create your bio, build your network, get a new headshot, update your personal website, or learn new skills.

 Check-in on your personal brand and online identity, at least quarterly.
 It could be as simple as emailing your network quarterly.
 It is important to build a feedback loop with friends, family, colleagues, and others you trust so they are helping you polish and refine you and your personal brand.

 A unicorn is a legendary or mythical creature that has a horn coming out from its forehead.
-A unicorn person is someone who has very specific skills who can jump in without any training and work magic.
+It is a person is someone who has very specific skills who can jump in without any training and work magic.
 To really differentiate yourself, it is critical to market yourself as a unicorn who delivers a lot of value and is rare.

 What can you offer in terms of your talents, skills, network, etc. that will add value to people’s lives?
 For example, are you asking the right questions during a discussion at work?
 Are you helping someone improve their LinkedIn profile?
-Are you helping someone find a job by using your network?
-Are you proofreading someone’s resume?
+Helping someone find a job by using your network?
+Proofreading someone’s resume?

 With your personal brand, you shouldn’t over-emphasize your competence and skills and appear cold.
 To exert influence, it is important to balance competence with warmth.